 Italy is a pretty cool destination for families.
 There are lots of things to see and do for kids both young and old – age-old monuments to learn about, beaches to play on and tasty cuisine to try.
-If you’re thinking of taking the kids to Italy in 2017, here are some ideas for a bambino-friendly holiday.
+If you’re thinking of taking the kids to Italy, here are some ideas for a bambino-friendly holiday.

 Theme park thrills in Lake Garda